Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Problem Formulation and Analyses

 \subsection{Problem Properties}

-We can find that the formulated CSEMOP has the following characteristics:
+It can be observed that the optimization problem exhibits the following characteristics:

-\textit{Non-convexity}: According to the three optimization objectives presented in Eqs.~(\ref{equ_17})-(\ref{equ_19}), it can be observed that the optimization variables $\mathbf{\Omega}$, $\mathbf{\Psi}$, $\mathbf{\mathcal{V}}$, and $\mathbf{\Theta}$ are coupled.
-Moreover, IRS phase shift $\theta_{l}$[t] appears exponentially in the IRS beamforming vector~\cite{Zuo2023}.
-As a result, CSEMOP is non-convex, making it difficult to solve.
+\textit{Non-convexity}: Based on the three optimization objectives presented in Eqs.~(\ref{equ_17})-(\ref{equ_19}), it can be observed that the optimization variables $\bm{\Omega}$, $\bm{\Psi}$, $\bm{\Lambda}$, and $\bm{\Theta}$ are coupled.
+Moreover, IRS phase shift $\theta_{l_{x},l_{y}}$[t] appears exponentially in the IRS beamforming vector~\cite{Zuo2023}.
+As a result, the non-convexity of the optimization problem renders it difficult to obtain an optimal solution.

-\textit{NP-hard}: When only the first optimization objective is considered, optimizing the IRS phase shifts while keeping $\Omega$, $\mathcal{V}$, and $\Theta$ fixed leads to a simplified problem that exhibits the characteristics of a non-convex quadratically constrained quadratic programming (QCQP) problem~\cite{Sun2024a}, which has been proven to be NP-hard~\cite{Wu2021tutorial}.
-Therefore, CSEMOP also belongs to the NP-hard problem.
+\textit{NP-hard}: When only the first optimization objective is considered, optimizing the IRS phase shifts while keeping $\bm{\Omega}$, $\bm{\Lambda}$, and $\bm{\Theta}$ fixed leads to a simplified problem that exhibits the characteristics of a non-convex quadratically constrained quadratic programming (QCQP) problem~\cite{Xie2026}, which is known to be NP-hard~\cite{Wu2021tutorial}.
+Therefore, the optimization problem also belongs to the NP-hard problem.

-\textit{Trade-off}: It can be observed that there are conflicts among the three optimization objectives.
-For example, focusing on the communication performance between the BS and the users will impact the sensing capability of the BS for the target under given channel conditions.
+\textit{Trade-off}: The three optimization objectives exhibit mutual conflicts.
+For example, focusing on the communication performance will impact the sensing capability of the BS for the target under given channel conditions.
 Moreover, improving both sensing and communication performance of the system requires rapid deployment of the low-altitude IRS to suitable regions, which increases the UAV propulsion energy consumption.
 Therefore, there is a trade-off among the three optimization objectives.

+\textit{Long-term Optimization}: Since the optimization objective is evaluated over $T$ time slots, the solution obtained for an individual time slot does not necessarily correspond to the optimal decision over the entire time horizon.
+This is because decisions made at any time slot have a continuous and profound impact on the subsequent system state and the feasible decision space.
+Therefore, the formulated optimization problem inherently involves long-term optimization and demands a trade-off between short-term and long-term objectives.